-The costs to implement the German Gulch watershed actions are estimated by using the costs in the concept proposal for this watershed area, plus a 5% project management cost and 15% engineering and oversight costs.
-As costs for individual projects within the watershed are conceptual at this time, funding for individual projects within the watershed will be based on cost-effectiveness and cost benefit, rather than concept proposal estimates.
+The costs to implement the German Gulch actions are estimated by combining the costs for the concept proposals plus additional funds due to the conceptual nature of project proposals and additional unknown costs associated with project implementation (e.g. engineering, permitting, fluctuating construction material costs, etc.).
+As costs for individual projects within the watershed are conceptual, funding individual projects within the watershed will be based on identified priorities, cost-effectiveness and cost benefit, rather than concept proposal estimates.

-A total cost of \$429,240 is preliminarily estimated to implement the proposed actions in the German Gulch watershed.
+A total cost of \$329,242 (decreased by \$100,000 in 2018) is preliminarily estimated to implement the proposed actions in the German Gulch watershed.